Unknown Year, Unknown Dimensions

 Related PDB Entry: 4HHB

 Experimental Structure Citation

 Hemoglobin is a protein found in the red blood cells of all vertebrates that is responsible for the transport of oxygen.
-The high iron concentration in the molecule gives blood its red color.
+The heme groups in the molecule produce a red color in arterial blood when oxygenated.
 Hemoglobin has a tetrameric quaternary structure of two alpha and two beta chains, each containing a ring-shaped heme group, giving the overall appearance of having four myoglobins combined into one structure.
 These heme groups use their central iron atom to bind oxygen, and, in this way, blood carries oxygen from the respiratory organs throughout the body.
-While hemoglobin is best known for its role in vertebrate respiration, it is also found in some invertebrates, fungi, and plants, where it transports other gases like carbon monoxide, nitric oxide, and hydrogen sulfide.
+While hemoglobin is best known for its role in vertebrate respiration, it is also found in some invertebrates, fungi, and plants, where it transports other gases such as carbon monoxide, nitric oxide, and hydrogen sulfide.

 Dutta, S. & Goodsell, D. (2003).
 Molecule of the Month: Hemoglobin.
 DOI: 10.2210/rcsb_pdb/mom_2003_5

 Perutz, M. F., Rossmann, M. G., Cullis, A. F., Muirhead, H., & Will, G. (1960).
 Structure of hæmoglobin: a three-dimensional Fourier synthesis at 5.5-Å. resolution, obtained by X-ray analysis.
 Nature, 185, 416-422.